 EV – QUESTIONS AND ANSWERS How fast are EVs?

 - EVs have maximum power from a standing start.
-They can accelerate very quickly and currently, New Zealand’s fastest street legal car for a quarter mile is an electric car beating all V8s.
+They can accelerate quickly, and currently, New Zealand’s fastest street-legal car for a quarter-mile is an electric car beating all V8s.

 - The fastest production EV is a Tesla P100D which quietly reaches 100 km/hr in 2.5 seconds (Ludicrous Mode – Tesla Model S).
 Hold on tight!

 - You can now also buy an electric 4wd PHEV to fit the whole family in!